-You can also learn a lot about your own mixes by hiring a someone.
+You can also learn a lot about your own mixes by hiring someone.
 Professional mastering gives you an objectivity on your work that you won't get by being completely DIY, and ultimately you want to mix with the master in mind.
-I'd highly recommend hiring a professional to work on at least some of your mixes, just so you can hear what can be achieved through mastering.
+I'd recommend hiring a professional to work on at least some of your mixes, just so you can hear what can be achieved through mastering.

 DIY Mastering vs. Using an Online Mastering Service

 An alternative to mastering your own work (or hiring someone else to do it) is to use an online service like eMastered.
 The benefits of using an online service versus doing it yourself is that you'll be harnessing the vast knowledge of many mastering engineers and applying it to your track in a tiny fraction of the time it would take for you to learn it on your own.
 They're also a good alternative if your album budget is stretched and there's not much left in the jar.

 Services like eMastered give your track a professionally mastered result in minutes by analyzing your track and comparing it to others in your genre.
 You can play around with various settings, giving you some creative control over the outcome, and with eMastered you can even try it out for free .

 So if you’re the kind of dedicated artist who wants to focus on creating music and getting it out into the world, or if you're intimidated by the idea of mastering on your own, eMastered could be your ally.